tomas-fryza/avr-course/labs/08-asm/README.md

 1. Copy/paste [template code](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-2/master/labs/08-asm/main.c) to `LAB8-ASM > src > main.c` source file.

-2. Use your favorite file manager and copy `timer` and `uart` libraries from the previous lab to the proper locations within the `LAB8-ASM` project.
+2. Use your favorite file manager and copy `timer` and `uart` libraries from the previous labs to the proper locations within the `LAB8-ASM` project.

 3. In PlatformIO project, create two new files `lfsr.S` and `mac.S` within `LAB8-ASM > src` source folder.